Analysis of excited quark propagator effects on neutron charge form factor: Introduction

 \section{Introduction}

 The electromagnetic form factors play a unique role to investigate the nucleon internal structure and interaction.
-Among the four non-strange nucleon electromagnetic form factors ($G_E^p(Q^2)$, $G_M^p(Q^2)$, $G_E^n(Q^2)$ and $G_M^n(Q^2)$), the charge form factor, $G_E^n(Q^2)$, is special since the neutron charge form factor would vanish at all momentum transfers $Q^2$ if the SU(6) spin-flavor symmetry of QCD was exact.
-However, non-zero experimental values of the neutron charge form factor have been reported~\cite{Geis:2008} and the neutron charge radius squared is $\langle r^2_E\rangle^n=-0.116\pm0.002$~$\textrm{fm}^2$~\cite{PDG:2016}.
-At low momentum transfer $Q^2$, the pion cloud of the nucleon is expected to play a significant role in the quantitative description of the form factors.
-Thus by studying the neutron charge form factor $G_E^n(Q^2)$ at the low-$Q^2$ region we may achieve a better understanding of the structure of neutron and interactions between the quarks and mesons.
+Among the four non-strange nucleon electromagnetic form factors ($G_E^p(Q^2)$, $G_M^p(Q^2)$, $G_E^n(Q^2)$ and $G_M^n(Q^2)$), the neutron charge form factor, $G_E^n(Q^2)$, is special since the $G_E^n(Q^2)$ would vanish at all momentum transfers $Q^2$ if the SU(6) spin-flavor symmetry of QCD was exact.
+However, non-zero experimental values of the $G_E^n(Q^2)$ have been reported~\cite{Geis:2008} and the neutron charge radius squared is $\langle r^2_E\rangle^n=-0.116\pm0.002$~$\textrm{fm}^2$~\cite{PDG:2016}.
+The measurement of the $G_E^n(Q^2)$ is particularly challenging due to its small value and the lack of a high-density ``pure" neutron target.
+To make these measurements, complex light targets like $^2H$ and $^3He$ must be used in quasi elastic scattering.
+The electron elastic scattering experiments for nucleon form factors have been reviewed in Ref.~\cite{Punjabi:2015}.
+Very recently, the lattice QCD simulations directly at the physical point become available for the $G_E^n(Q^2)$.
+In Ref.~\cite{Alexandrou:2017}, the lattice QCD results for the $G_E^n(Q^2)$ at pion mass of about 130 MeV are published.